adobe-fonts/source-han-super-otc/README.md

 The Super OTCs include various combinations of the 36 [Source Han Sans OTFs](https://github.com/adobe-fonts/source-han-sans/tree/release/OTF), the 28 [Source Han Serif OTFs](https://github.com/adobe-fonts/source-han-serif/tree/release/OTF), the 14 [Source Han Code JP OTFs](https://github.com/adobe-fonts/source-han-code-jp/tree/release/OTF), and the 64 [Noto Sans CJK and Noto Serif CJK OTFs](https://github.com/googlei18n/noto-cjk).
 The main intent of this particular open source project is to stress-test environments that consume OpenType/CFF Collections, specifically macOS (OS X) Version 10.8 (aka *Mountain Lion*) or later, iOS 7 or later, Windows 10 Version 1703 (aka *Creators Update*) or later, flavors of Linux that use *fontconfig* and FreeType Version 2.5.0.1 or greater, and Adobe CS6 apps or later.

-The [COMMANDS.txt](COMMANDS.txt) file provides the command lines that were used to pre-process the 142 OpenType/CFF fonts and to combine them into six different OpenType/CFF Collections.
+The [COMMANDS.txt](COMMANDS.txt) file provides the command lines that were used to pre-process the 142 OpenType/CFF fonts and to combine them into three different OpenType/CFF Collections.

 ## Super OTC ZIP Files